vjik/telegram-bot-api/README.md

 The package provides a simple and convenient way to interact with the Telegram Bot API.

-Telegram Bot API 7.5 (June 18, 2024) is full supported.
+Telegram Bot API 7.6 (July 1, 2024) is full supported.

 ## Requirements